-4.4.2 Overriding LIRC Defaults on Initialization
+Overriding LIRC Defaults on Initialization

-However, if we the defaults don't work for us?
+However, what if we the defaults don't work for us or we have a more complex setup?

 Let's say we're on Windows and we want to connect over TCP to a remote LIRC server on another Windows machine.
 So we've passed in an address to override the default so it doesn't look for the daemon on the localhost. socket and timeout are passed in just to show that we can, these are already the defaults on Windows.